dy/watr/readme.md

 ## Limitations

-Ambiguous syntax is prohibited in favor of explicit lispy structure.<br>
-Each instruction must have prefix signature with parenthesized immediates and arguments.<br>
+Ambiguous syntax is prohibited in favor of explicit lispy notation.
+Each instruction must have prefix signature with parenthesized immediates and arguments.
+Inline style is discouraged, although may be supported for compatibility.
-It may be supported, but discouraged.

 ```wast
 (func (result i32)